EUROVOLC-ML/VolUnD-Toolkit/README.md

   - channels_name: if present, list of channels name (i.e., name of input stations); default “None”
   - batch_size: mini-batch size for gradient descent; default 128
   - data_provider: specifies whether data should be stored on RAM (faster; value “ram”) or should be read from the filesystem (slower; value “fs”); default “ram”
-  - mean: if not None, list of per-channel means for standardization; default None
+  - mean: if not None, list (or file in PyTorch or JSON format) of per-channel means for standardization; default None
-  - std: if not None, list of per-channel standard deviations for standardization; default None
+  - std: if not None, list (or file in PyTorch or JSON format) of per-channel standard deviations for standardization; default None
   - training_labels if not None, list of normal activity labels; default [0]
   - tag: name to assign to the training session in the web dashboard
   - log_dir: folder where to save the training data